linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A PRACTICAL GUIDE TO BONDS AND SWAPS.md

 <table><tr><td>Key</td><td>Display</td><td>Description</td></tr><tr><td>FIN BOND TYPE</td><td></td><td>Gets to the BOND menu to set the bond type</td></tr><tr><td>360 ANN EXIT</td><td>30/360 ANNUAL</td><td>Sets the bond type to 30/360, annual coupons</td></tr><tr><td>6.161997 SETT</td><td>SETT=06/16/1997 MON</td><td>Sets settle to 6/16/1997 since 6/15/1997 is a Sunday</td></tr><tr><td>5.152001 MAT</td><td>MAT=05/15/1997 TUE</td><td>Sets maturity date to 15 May 2001, four years from the issue date of 15 May 1997</td></tr><tr><td>6.5 CPN%</td><td>CPN%=6.50</td><td>Sets the coupon to 6.5%</td></tr><tr><td>100 CALL</td><td>CALL=100</td><td>Ensures that principal repayment is set to 100</td></tr><tr><td>MORE 6.6 YLD%</td><td>YLD%=6.60</td><td>Sets the yield to 6.6%</td></tr><tr><td>PRICE</td><td>PRICE=99.648</td><td>Calculates price (clean)</td></tr><tr><td>ACCRU</td><td>ACCRU=0.5597</td><td>Calculates accrued interest</td></tr><tr><td>+</td><td>100.208</td><td>Adds clean price plus accrued to get the dirty price or PV of the bond.
 This is what you would actually pay to buy the bond</td></tr></table>

-The price quoted in the market (the clean price) would be  $99.648, not very different from the$ 99.658 from example 3.1 above.
-The amount you would actually pay (the dirty price or clean plus accrued) would be $100.208.
+The price quoted in the market (the clean price) would be  \$99.648, not very different from the\$ 99.658 from example 3.1 above.
+The amount you would actually pay (the dirty price or clean plus accrued) would be \$100.208.

 The price actually paid to buy or sell the bond is the dirty price which includes the accrued interest.
 To induce someone to sell the bond you must compensate them for the fact that they have held the bond for part of the coupon period, but in selling the bond will not receive any of the next coupon.
 The PV or dirty price includes this component of the price (the accrued interest), but it is more convenient to strip the accrued out when quoting prices in the market.